plotly/plotly.py/doc/python/static-image-export.md

 ## Write Image to a File

-Plotly figures have a `write_image` method to write a figure to a file. `write_image` supports PNG, JPEG, WebP, SVG, and PDF.
+Plotly figures have a `write_image` method to write a figure to a file. `write_image` supports PNG, JPEG, WebP, SVG, and PDF formats.

 To export a figure using `write_image`, call `write_image` on the figure, and pass as an argument the filename where you want to save the figure.
 The file format is inferred from the extension: